akerber47/akerber47.github.io/reading.md

 ### 2019 July

+- Lepore, *This America: The Case for the Nation*
 - Jacobson and Colon, *The 9/11 Report: A Graphic Adaptation*
 - Fussell, *Class: A Guide Through the American Status System*